This page is designed to answer the following questions:

 - 9.6b.
 Explain why it is important to assume that someone has capacity unless there is evidence that they do not (Care Certificate, Standard 9: Awareness of mental health, dementia and learning disability)

 Mental capacity is an individual’s ability to make decisions for themselves.
-This means being able to understand, retain and weigh up information to make and informed decision.
+This means being able to understand, retain and weigh up information to make an informed decision.

-Mental health conditions, dementia and learning disabilities can affect a individual’s capacity to make decisions, however it is important to remember that all individuals have the right to make their own decisions unless there is evidence that proves they cannot.
+Mental health conditions, dementia and learning disabilities can affect an individual’s capacity to make decisions, however, it is important to remember that all individuals have the right to make their own decisions unless there is evidence that proves they cannot.

 Therefore, you should always assume that an individual has the capacity to make their own decisions, even if you do not agree with the choices that they make.
 This is part of a person-centred approach and encompasses the person-centred values of choice, independence, respect and choice.

 It is also important to remember that mental capacity is not a blanket statement.
 Just because an individual lacks the capacity to make a decision in one area of their life (e.g. managing their money), it does not mean that they lack capacity in other areas (e.g. choosing their meals).
 In addition, mental capacity can change over time.